saranyaNVAK/saranyaNVAK.github.io/_pages/about.md

 <h1 id="rcorners">Welcome to my webpage!</h1>

 <p id="rcorners">My name is Saranya Arun Kumar.
-I am a Clinical Content Analyst at <a href="https://clinicalarchitecture.com">Clinical Architecture</a>, responsible for curating, analysing and documenting health records for <a href="https://clinicalarchitecture.com/symedical/">Symedical</a>.</p>
+I am a Clinical Content Analyst at <a href="https://clinicalarchitecture.com">Clinical Architecture</a>, responsible for curating, analysing and documenting health records for <a href="https://clinicalarchitecture.com/symedical/">Symedical</a>.
+I recently graduated from the <a href="https://www.unc.edu">University of North Carolina at Chapel Hill</a> with a <a href="https://chip.unc.edu">Master of Professional Science in Biomedical and Health Informatics</a>.</p>